Xtecy/systematic-alpha-quant-engine/README.md

-Here is a complete, professional, and visually striking `README.md` custom-tailored for your GitHub repository.
-It perfectly frames the quantitative depth of your project to anyone looking at your profile.

----

 # 🤖 Systematic Alpha: Automated Quant Execution Engine & Risk Model

 An institutional-grade algorithmic trading implementation and quantitative risk framework engineered for automated breakout trading on the Nasdaq 100 Index ($US100$).
 The system integrates high-frequency execution architecture in MQL5 with an end-to-end Python stress-testing pipeline to maximize statistical expectancy while enforcing absolute capital preservation.